-Our board of directors granted stock options on May 29, 2012, July 2, 2013, July 9, 2013, July 11, 2013 and July 15, 2013, in each case with an exercise price of \$2.24 per share.
+Our board of directors granted stock options on May 29, 2013, July 2, 2013, July 9, 2013, July 11, 2013 and July 15, 2013, in each case with an exercise price of \$13.22 per share.

-The specific facts and circumstances considered by our board of directors for the May 29, 2013 valuation included the sale and issuance of 6,666,667 share of series C preferred stock in May 2013 to existing preferred stock investors at a price of \$2.50 per share.
+The specific facts and circumstances considered by our board of directors for the May 29, 2013 valuation included the sale and issuance of shares of series C preferred stock in May 2013 to existing preferred stock investors at a price of \$2.50 per share, or \$14.75 per share on a common stock equivalent basis as a result of the reverse stock split of our common stock that became effective on September 9, 2013.
 In addition, in May 2013, we entered into our royalty agreement with Novo A/S. Pursuant to the royalty agreement we may obtain royalty financing in three tranches in an amount of up to \$125,000,000 in return for the sale to Novo A/S of aggregate royalties at low to mid single-digit percentages of worldwide sales of Fovista, with the royalty percentage determined by the amount of funding provided by Novo A/S. The first tranche of the royalty financing, in which Novo A/S purchased a low single-digit royalty interest and paid us \$41,666,666, closed concurrently with our entry into the royalty agreement.
 As part of the PWERM analysis, the exit events considered included two separate IPO scenarios, four separate strategic merger or sale scenarios at premiums to the cumulative liquidation preference of the preferred stockholders and a scenario presuming dissolution of the company.
 Given improving overall public market conditions, a probability weighting of 65.0% was used for the IPO scenario, a total of 20.0% was used for the strategic merger or sale scenarios, and 15.0% was used for dissolution.
 The probability weightings assigned to the respective exit scenarios were primarily based on consideration of our stage of clinical development, industry clinical success rates, our expected near-term and long-term funding requirements and an assessment of the current financing and biotechnology industry environments at the time of the valuation.
-The resulting value of \$2.24 per share continued to represent our board of director's determination of the estimated fair market value of our common stock for the options granted on May 29, 2013, July 9, 2013, July 11, 2013 and July 15, 2013.
+The resulting value of \$13.22 per share continued to represent our board of director's determination of the estimated fair market value of our common stock for the options gran